-With Situm’s indoor positioning system it is possible to share the exact location of the equipment that needs repairing with any person that has the system implemented in their mobile phone, which allows them to arrive at the site and solve the problem quickly.
+With Situm’s indoor positioning system it is possible to share the exact location of the equipment that needs repairing with any person that has the system in their smartphone.
+This allows them to arrive there and solve the problem quickly.

 Finding what you’re looking for and getting to where you want to go seems simple, right?
-Well, it is not always so simple: if an office building has more than 100 meeting rooms, but only a dozen are available, how can employees find them?
+Well, it is not always so simple.
+If an office building has more than 100 meeting rooms, but only a dozen are available, how can employees find them?
 What if there are mobile workstations?
-Most employees in a large office would waste a lot of precious time trying to find a meeting room but it doesn’t have to be like that.
+Most employees in a large office would waste a lot of time trying to find a meeting room, but it doesn’t need to be like that.

-By integrating the indoor locating system with a meeting room booking system, staff can get a quick overview on the availability of the spaces nearby.
-Moreover, it allows for readjustments on the go: if a meeting room has been booked but it doesn’t register any activity on the first 10 minutes, the booking will be automatically deleted, so the room can be booked and used by others.
+By integrating the indoor positioning system in a meeting room booking system, staff can get a quick overview on the availability of the spaces nearby.
+Moreover, it allows for readjustments on the go.
+If a meeting room has been booked but it doesn’t register any activity on the first 10 minutes, it automatically becomes available for someone else.

 5. Rethink space in order to get the most of it

-Furthermore, this tracking of the use of the facilities allows to also analyse if people is making the most out of all spaces inside them.
-Through the analytics that the system provides about geolocation density and trajectories done by the user, the management team can sort out space planning or resource assignment mistakes.
+Situm’s indoor positioning for facility management also means the tracking of the use of the facilities to analyse if people is making the most out of all spaces inside them.
+Through the analytics that the system provides (geolocation density, trajectories…), the management team can sort out space planning or resource assignment mistakes.
 This information helps to optimise the design and ensure a full use of the facilities.

 6. Quick implementation and easy integration

-Being a facility manager nowadays is impossible without technology but the excess of technology can quickly become a waste of time if it relies on many systems that are not integrated with each other.
+Being a facility manager nowadays is impossible without technology.
+However, a technology excess can quickly become a waste of time if it relies on many systems that are not integrated with each other.

-The deployment of Situm’s systems, without dedicated infrastructure, allows it to not interfere with other solutions already installed and its Rest APIs, included in their platform, allow its integration with other geolocation or corporate management systems already used by companies.
+The deployment of Situm’s systems, without dedicated infrastructure, allows it to not interfere with other installed solutions.
+The Rest APIs, included in their platform, allow its integration with other geolocation or corporate management systems already used by companies.